A short story featuring: Horror, Grandparent-Grandchild Relationship, Family, Cults. Rated 13+ for horror and death.

 Somewhere off the motorway, between one city and the next, there was a town that disappeared at night.
 Not literally, of course, but the truth was just as strange.
 The town had no light.
 There were no street lamps, traffic lights, and certainly no TVs or smartphones.
 Strangers driving past in the dark didn’t know there was a town there at all.

 Those who did know hardly talked about anything else.
 But of all the people who knew, only Carly Ainsworth had the right to talk, thank you very much.
 Her granddad lived there, and had done since her dad died.

-“It’s…it’s a tradition of sorts, I suppose.” he blurted, one afternoon while she was on the phone with him, “No. No. It isn’t.
-It’s for safety.
-How about you come over and I’ll explain it to you?”
+“It’s…it’s a tradition of sorts, I suppose.” her granddad said one afternoon while she was on the phone with him, “No. No. It isn’t.”
+His words became an incomprehensible mutter.

-“Cultism.” he’d grouch whenever the subject came up.
-“That’s what it is.
+“Cultism.” he’d grouch, “That’s what it is.
 A big, bloody cult!”

 “Peppered moths.
 What about them?”

 “It doesn’t quite work like that.
-They didn’t change col…”
+They didn’t change colour, it was directional selection…”

 “I don’t know.”